Protein filament: Intermediate filaments

 Intermediate filaments are composed of several proteins unlike microfilaments and microtubules which are composed of primarily actin and tubulin.
 These proteins have been classified into 6 major categories based on their similar characteristics.
-Type 1 and 2 intermediate filaments are those that are composed of keratins, and they are mainly found in epithelial cells.
-Type 3 intermediate filaments contain vimentin.
+Type I and II intermediate filaments are those that are composed of keratins, and they are mainly found in epithelial cells.
+Type III intermediate filaments contain vimentin.
 They can be found in a variety of cells which include smooth muscle cells, fibroblasts, and white blood cells.
-Type 4 intermediate filaments are the neurofilaments found in neurons.
+Type IV intermediate filaments are the neurofilaments found in neurons.
 They can be found in many different motor axons supporting these cells.
-Type 5 intermediate filaments are composed of nuclear lamins which can be found in the nuclear envelope of many eukaryotic cells.
+Type V intermediate filaments are composed of nuclear lamins which can be found in the nuclear envelope of many eukaryotic cells.
 They will help to assemble an orthogonal network in these cells in the nuclear membrane.
-Type 6 intermediate filaments are involved with nestin that interact with the stem cells of central nervous system.
+Type VI intermediate filaments are involved with nestin that interact with the stem cells of central nervous system.